 The same insurance coverage for automobiles applies for first-party claims involving a bicycle hit by a motor vehicle.
 First-party benefits include medical expenses, lost wages, replacement services (household services such as household chores, childcare), and attendant care (nursing services).
 According to Michigan’s statute of limitations, you must make a first-party claim against the motor vehicle insurer within one year from the date of the bicycle accident.

-If you or someone you love is injured in a bicycle accident caused by a motor vehicle, seek legal help immediately.
-Whether, and to what extent, you recover reimbursement for your losses from a bicycle accident with a motor vehicle depends on correct action under Michigan’s No-Fault law.
+If you or someone you love is injured in a bicycle accident caused by a motor vehicle, seek legal help from a Grand Rapids car accident lawyer immediately.
+Whether, and to what extent, you recover reimbursement for your losses from a bicycle accident with a car or motorcycle depends on correct action under Michigan’s No-Fault law.
 Often, the insurance companies – even your own – will do everything to avoid paying what they owe; they will delay and employ tactics to deprive reimbursements.
 In Michigan, if you are a bicyclist and are involved in an accident involving a car or truck, you are eligible for Michigan No-Fault insurance benefits (a first-party claim).
 When the injuries are catastrophic or fatal, you can also sue for pain and suffering compensation (a third-party claim).

 Priority rules of who pays for injuries are contained in the No-Fault Act.
 The priority rules dictate which insurance company has the highest legal responsibility to pay a bicycle accident victim’s No-Fault personal injury protection benefits.
-When injured in a motor vehicle accident in Michigan where you are not an occupant of a motor vehicle (i.e., a bicyclist) the priority rules help determine which insurance company pays you personal injury protection benefits.
+When injured in a car crash in Michigan where you are not an occupant of a motor vehicle (i.e., a bicyclist) the priority rules help determine which insurance company pays you personal injury protection benefits.
 Here is the order:

 A third-party claim is a lawsuit against the negligent driver of the motor vehicle that caused severe injury or death in a bicycle-motor vehicle accident.
 A third-party claim is for non-economic damages, including pain and suffering.
 To file a third-party claim, you must meet one of the following criteria: